-- All responsibilities of a paramedic as outlined in JCESA Administrative Policy #1850 (Paramedic Job Description) - Direct and supervise field personnel in both emergency and non-emergency situations - Conduct site visits to ensure employee compliance with all policies and procedures - Initiate disciplinary action in accordance with JCESA Administrative Policy #1210 (Disciplinary Action) including the issue of verbal warnings and written reprimands. - Complete performance evaluations of assigned employees - Manage staffing exceptions - Coordinate incident response in complex situations - Assume and effectively manage one or more major collateral duties, as assigned by the Captain.
-Examples of these duties include, but are not limited to; Community Outreach, Training, Logistics, Health & Safety, etc. - Other duties as assigned the position of Paramedic, whether voluntarily or involuntarily, this increase will be reversed on the effective date of the position change.
+- All responsibilities of a paramedic as outlined in JCESA Administrative Policy #1850 (Paramedic Job Description) - Direct and supervise field personnel in both emergency and non-emergency situations - Initiate disciplinary action in accordance with JCESA Administrative Policy #1210 (Disciplinary Action) including the issue of verbal warnings and written reprimands. - Complete performance evaluations of assigned employees - Manage staffing exceptions as per the Director's orders.
+The hiring of backfill and the cause of backfill shifts are a responsibility that directly impacts the JCESA budget.
+JCESA officers must follow policies and procedures to hold all employees accountable for their leave to ensure they are utilizing leave in a responsible manner.

+- In the absence of the Captain, coordinate incident response in complex situations - Assume and effectively manage one or more major collateral duties, as assigned by the Captain.
+Examples of these duties include, but are not limited to; Community Outreach, Training, Logistics, Health & Safety, etc. - Abide by the West Virginia State Fire Prevention Unit Policy. - Serve as the point of contact for the ESA in the absence of the Captain - · Conduct the daily conference call in the absence of a senior officer - · Other duties as assigned